 A representative of the Department of Industrial Relations noted, “Workers at construction sites are frequently exposed to serious hazards, and safety training is essential to prevent serious injuries and fatalities.
 This incident is a vivid reminder of what can go wrong when employers don’t have proper safety procedures in place.”

 If you or a loved one has suffered an on the job injury, consulting with an experienced Oakland workers compensation lawyer is important to determine your next steps and help you and your family recover the compensation you deserve.
-For more information, please contact the experience Oakland personal injury attorneys at Butler Viadro, LLP for an immediate, confidential consultation.
+For more information, please contact the experience Oakland personal injury attorneys at Viadro Law, LLP for an immediate, confidential consultation.